 Jacqui Blue is an artist who loves to paint and enjoys nature photography, an independent filmmaker, (director, writer, producer, editor), certified hypnotherapist and writer.
 She achieved international acclaim with her first film, Beautiful Births.
-She then went on to work with James Franco when she was selected as one of ten directors for a Master Class called "Sex Scenes", which resulted in a short comedy called Burden of Proof, wrote and directed a short drama, Love & Other Lies, was hired by T.O.N.E-z, an Emmy nominated artist, to rewrite and direct his vampire noir titled Sed, and just completed post-production with her second documentary - a feature film covering the subject of suicide titled I Chose Life: Stories of Suicide & Survival, which heavily features Jared Padalecki and was inspired by the behind the scenes story of The Last Train, a feature film in which she appears on-screen beside Lou Diamond Phillips.
-Jacqui is currently in preproduction with her next two documentaries.
+She then went on to work with James Franco when she was selected as one of ten directors for a Master Class called "Sex Scenes", which resulted in a short comedy called Burden of Proof, wrote and directed a short drama, Love & Other Lies, was hired by T.O.N.E-z, an Emmy nominated artist, to rewrite and direct his vampire noir titled Sed.
+In the Summer of 2019, she completed post-production with her second documentary - a feature film covering the subject of suicide titled I Chose Life: Stories of Suicide & Survival, which heavily features Jared Padalecki and was inspired by the behind the scenes story of The Last Train.

 Outside of film, she has written a few manuscripts for book publication including a book version of Beautiful Births.
 She was asked to be a contributing author to the Fear Free Childbirth free e-book.
 Jacqui is also a contributing writer to the online magazine, Film Inquiry.
 While she currently works to complete two of her own manuscripts on the topics of childbirth and how she changed her own life by utilizing a strong mental diet after narrowly escaping a. toxic marriage with her life.